Scotland's World Cup hopes took another blow on Thursday evening as Ecuador beat Germany 2-1.

-Brazil were gifted an early opener and were very nearly gifted a second before VAR intervention.
-Vinicius Junior scored his second shortly before half-time with Matheus Cunha scoring the game's third goal and his third of the tournament.
+Brazil were gifted an early opener following a defensive mistake and were very nearly handed a second before VAR intervention.
+Vinicius Junior doubled his tally shortly before half-time with Matheus Cunha scoring the game's third goal and his third of the tournament.

-Scotland need to be one of the eight best third-placed teams but are already guaranteed to finish below South Korea (three points, -1 goal difference) and Bosnia and Herzegovina (four points, -1 goal difference).
+Scotland need to be one of the eight best third-placed teams but are already guaranteed to finish below South Korea (three points, -1 goal difference), Bosnia and Herzegovina (four points, -1 goal difference), Paraguay (four points, -2 goal difference), Ecuador (four points, 0 goal difference) and Sweden (4 points, zero goal difference).

 We've taken a look at each group and the results Scotland need to reach the round of 32.